PabloVSouza/comic-universe/README.md

 Version 2.0.0 will include a new Plugin system, to add new comic repositories in a more dynamic way.

-The template for developing new plugins is ready, and you can find and forke it [here](https://github.com/pablovsouza/comic-universe-plugin-template).
+The template for developing new plugins is ready, and you can find and fork it [here](https://github.com/pablovsouza/comic-universe-plugin-template).

 ## Plans for the Future?